joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring.md

 **Scorecard**
 1. Write a thank you letter to the new employee as if a year has gone by and you list off what they've accomplished.
 2. Write those accomplishments/outcomes as role expectations
-3. Determine compentencies that are most important to the role
+3. Determine competencies that are most important to the role

 ### Source Candidates
 1. Reach out to your existing network